 If you are travelling though – it might be an idea to schedule several interviews in a trip rather than a single one!

 5. If successful, receive and accept a job offer!

 Hopefully if you do well at the interview stage, this is where you’ll receive an offer and (if you accept) then you have a job in the bag.
 You have now officially become a ski instructor in Australia.

 So, if working as a ski instructor in Australia is on the top of your list then a SnowSkool Instructor course is the first step to make it happen.

-Get Step 1 covered with our Level 2 ski and snowboard instructor courses for 2019.
+Get Step 1 covered with our Level 2 ski and snowboard instructor courses: